aapune/Retail-UseCase-Data-engineering/README.md

 # Retail UseCase - Data engineering

-This is a sample data engineering use case by Python, Spark, AWS
+This is a sample data engineering use case by Python, Spark, JupyterNotebook, AWS

 Developed by - Aniruddha Anikhindi aa.pune@gmail.com